kistanovdev/kistanovdev.github.io/_posts/2023-08-07-rsa-in-pure-python.md

 layout: post
 title: "Generating RSA keys in pure python"
 category: blog
-summary: "Inspired by Andrei Karpathy's blog about generating RSA keys in python"
+summary: "Inspired by Andrei Karpathy's blog about generating bitcoin transaction in python"
-draft: true
+draft: false
 ---

-At the end of the article, we will be able to run our python code and generate private RSA keys similar to this `openssl genrsa` command
+At the end of the article, we will be able to run our python code and generate private RSA keys similar to this `openssl genrsa` command.
 ```
 Generating RSA private key, 2048 bit long modulus
 e is 65537 (0x10001)